Navid200/xDrip/docs/Nightscout/FreeTrialEnd.md

 ![](./images/VM_Stopped.png)

 Start it (one of the options under the 3-dot menu).
 After the machine starts, you may notice that you still cannot access Nightscout.
 This is because restarting the machine after it was shut down for a while has resulted in the machine IP address to have been changed.
 Please be patient.
-It may take a minute or two for the new IP address to be associated with your hostname.
+It may take a minute or two, after restarting the virtual machine, for the new IP address to be associated with your hostname.
 <br/>

 ---